Period (number theory)

-The rational numbers ($\mathbb{Q}$), algebraic numbers ($\mathbb{A}$), algebraic periods ($\mathcal{P}$) and exponential periods ($\mathcal{EP}$) as subsets of the complex numbers ($\mathbb{C}$).
+The rational numbers $\Q$, algebraic numbers $\mathbb{A}$, algebraic periods $\mathcal{P}$ and exponential periods $\mathcal{EP}$ as subsets of the complex numbers $\C$.

-In mathematics, specifically number theory, a period or algebraic period is a complex number that can be expressed as an integral of an algebraic function over an algebraic domain.
+In mathematics, a period, or algebraic period, is a complex number that can be expressed as an integral of an algebraic function over an algebraic domain.
 The periods are a class of numbers which includes, alongside the algebraic numbers, many well known mathematical constants such as the number π.
-Sums and products of periods remain periods, such that the periods $\mathcal P$ form a ring.
+Sums and products of periods remain periods, so that the periods form a ring, commonly denoted $\mathcal P$.

 Maxim Kontsevich and Don Zagier gave a survey of periods and introduced some conjectures about them.

-Periods play an important role in the theory of differential equations and transcendental numbers as well as in open problems of modern arithmetical algebraic geometry.
+Periods play an important role in the theory of differential equations and transcendental numbers as well as in open problems of modern arithmetic geometry.
 They also appear when computing the integrals that arise from Feynman diagrams, and there has been intensive work trying to understand the connections.